Skip to content

 If the author of the PR records the steps that they took to validate the data generated from the models in the PR, this enables:

-1. The PR author is able to review their own work.
+1. The PR author is able to review their own work, ensuring data quality.

-2. The data team is able to review the work of others (peer review).
+2. The data team is able to review the work of others (peer review), enhancing DataOps processes.

-3. The data validation checks can be shared with others for approval (business context review).
+3. The data validation checks can be shared with others for approval ensuring data integrity by enabling business-context review.

-We know that the traditional version control and PR process are not designed for data, so the PR process for data projects needs to be augmented with suitable tools - essentially a 'self-serve review' for self-serve data.
+To enable this PR review workflow for data, the PR process for data projects needs to be augmented with suitable tools, enabling 'self-serve review' for self-serve data.

 Data impact assessment is more important than ever